 That evening I went to Ueno Park for a concert of Kondo, a Japanese trumpet player.
 Once I saw a video of him while he was performing at scenic spots throughout Japan.
 He was serenading the sunrise at Mount Aso and playing a tortured lament on the tsunami-ravaged coast of Kirikiri.
 What I liked about Kondo is that he said most trumpet players think the trumpet is a musical instrument to make sound with breathing, for him it is a musical instrument to express breathing.

 I still don’t like coffee, but you left two bags with Nestlé powder, so I had a go at one of them when I came home from the concert.
 Did you know that the boss of Nestlé thinks water is not a fundamental human right?
 As I was sitting outside drinking my coffee, I looked at the moon.
 I realized that no matter where we are, we see the same moon.
-You can be in Japan, I can be in China and still we see the same moon at the same time.
+You can be in Mongolia, I can be in Korea and still we see the same moon at the same time.
 It’s a comforting thought.

 Before I forget, your grandma appeared in my sleep.
 First I was completely taken by surprise.
 Then I was very happy to meet her again.
 I told her I was glad to see her, but she didn't have time to listen to me.
 In this brief moment, I had to promise her about seven times that I would tell you she is all right.
 Once your grandma was really convinced I would, she sat calmly at the end of my bed.